Analyze Multiple Exposure Realizations

 - dosevars

-names or column indices of exposure replicate vectors.
+Deprecated.
+Use the formula interface instead.
+Names or column indices of exposure realization vectors.

 - X